Francois-v3/CDNBoxd/README.md

 # CDNBoxd
 A DNS distributed Global Load Balancing with geolocation and bandwith shaping.

 CDNBox is a solution to mix private CDN with legacy CDN.
 CDNBoxd is originaly the specific software used to clusterize multiple CDNBoxes.
-Nowdays, CDNBoxd is used out of CDNBox solution, to distribute load on Edge endpoints for example.
+Nowdays, CDNBoxd is used out of CDNBox solution, to distribute load on Edge endpoints.
 A CDNBox is a node of CDNBoxd.

 ## Features